wehs7661/ensemble_md/docs/theory.rst

 and expanded ensemble (EE) methods.
 Specifically, a REXEE simulation performs multiple replicas of EE simulations in parallel and periodically exchanges coordinates between replicas.
-Each replica samples a different but overlapping set of alchemical intermediate states to collectively sample the space bwteen the fully coupled (:math:`\lambda=0`) and decoupled states (:math:`\lambda=1`).
-By design, the REXEE method decorrelates the number of replicas from the number of states, enhancing the flexibility in replica configuration and allowing a large number of intermediate states to be sampled with significantly fewer replicas than those required in the Hamiltonian replica exchange (HREX).
+Each replica samples a different but overlapping set of alchemical intermediate states to collectively sample the space between the fully coupled (:math:`\lambda=0`) and decoupled states (:math:`\lambda=1`).
+By design, the REXEE method decorrelates the number of replicas from the number of states, enhancing the flexibility in replica configuration and allowing a large number of intermediate states to be sampled with significantly fewer replicas than those required in the Hamiltonian replica exchange (HREX) method.
 By parallelizing replicas, the REXEE method also reduces the simulation wall time compared to the EE method.
 More importantly, such parallelism sets the stage for more complicated applications, especially one-shot free energy calculations that involve multiple topologies, such as serial mutations or scaffold-hopping transformations.

 In the following sections, we will briefly cover the theory behind the REXEE method, from its configuration, state transitions, proposal schemes, weight combination schemes, to data analysis.
-For more details, please refer to the paper [Hsu2024]_.
+For more details, please refer to our paper [Hsu2024]_.

 .. figure:: _static/REXEE_illustration.png
-   :name: Figure 1
+   :name: Fig. 1
    :width: 800
    :align: center
    :figclass: align-center

-   **Figure 1.** Schematic representation of the REXEE method, with the four configurational parameters annoated.
+   **Figure 1.** Schematic representation of the REXEE method, with the four configurational parameters annotated.
 In a REXEE simulation, the coordinates of replicas of EE simulations are periodically exchanged. :math:`{\bf A}_1`, :math:`{\bf A}_2`, :math:`{\bf A}_3`, and :math:`{\bf A}_4` denote the sets of states different replicas are sampling.